SSWConsulting/SSW.Rules.Content/rules/format-new-lines/rule.md

 <!--endintro-->

 ::: info
 **Warning:** In web pages (HTML/Markdown), line breaks **should not be used to to create layout spacing** - it is a bad practice.
-You should use CSS margins and paddings to achieve it.
+You should use CSS margin and padding instead.
 Learn more on [HTML `<br>` Tag: The Dos and Don'ts of Adding an HTML Line Break](https://blog.hubspot.com/website/html-line-break).

 See the [Markdown Guide](https://www.markdownguide.org/basic-syntax/#line-breaks) for more information on line breaks in Markdown.